Noi-Git/app2023-github-finder/README.md

 Enter a GitHub username in the search form and click the "Search" button.
 The app will display the user's profile along with their 5 latest repositories.
 Click the "More" button to view more details about the user.

+## Objectives
+This app is build as a way to practice and develop skills:
+  - Working with React Hooks useContext and how they can be utilized to efficiently manage shared state within the application.
+  - Working with Github API
+  - Working with Axios

 ## The application is deploy on Netlify
 https://noi-github-finder.netlify.app